astridx/meinblog/sik/r/react-eslint-webpack-babel/index.md

 ---
-title: "How to use ESLint in React"
+title: 'How to use ESLint in React'
-description: "You want to setup ESLint in your React application?
+description: 'You want to setup ESLint in your React application?
 Your project is set up with Babel and Webpack?
-This tutorial will guide you through the ESLint in React setup ..."
+This tutorial will guide you through the ESLint in React setup ...'
-date: "2019-06-15T13:56:46+02:00"
+date: '2019-06-15T13:56:46+02:00'
-categories: ["React", "Tooling", "Webpack", "Babel", "ESLint"]
+categories: ['React', 'Tooling', 'Webpack', 'Babel', 'ESLint']
-keywords: ["react eslint"]
+keywords: ['react eslint']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />